Accurate Estimation of Mutual Information in High Dimensional Data: The Estimation Protocol: Justification and Details

 where the inequality is due to the maximization in the definition of $I_{\rm EST}$.
 In other words, the test MI is expected to be lower than the training value for statistically similar test and training sets.
 In particular, this means that if $T^*_{\rm train}=T^*$ and $I_{\rm EST, train}=I_{\rm true}$, then $\mathbb{E}_{p(x,y)} I_{\rm EST, test|train}\le I(X,Y)$.
 In other words, if the set of critics that the neural network optimizes over includes the critic that saturates the DV bound, and sampling and the training algorithm are such that the globally optimal critic is found during the optimization, then the test value of the estimator will be biased down, on average.

-\paragraph*{Other approaches.} The DEMINE and meta-DEMINE MI estimators \cite{lin2019data} also attempt to produce more efficient estimators by splitting data into validation and training data sets.
+\paragraph*{Other approaches.} The DEMINE and meta-DEMINE MI estimators \citep{lin2019data} also attempt to produce more efficient estimators by splitting data into validation and training data sets.
 The training data sets can be much larger and even use task augmentation to allow the critic to be well-learned.
 The data efficiency of estimating information on the validation set is decoupled from learning the critic and thus can lead to better efficiency for estimating information on the validation set.
-The problem with this procedure is the assumption that the training data-set is large enough for the critic to be well learned and provides no way to determine when the critic is well learned.
+The problem with this procedure is the assumption that the training dataset is large enough for the critic to be well learned and provides no way to determine when the critic is well learned.

-\paragraph*{Empirical observations.} Empirically, in all cases we showed in the paper and many others, we observe that when reporting the test MI estimate, the values are consistently biased downward (cf.~Fig.~\ref{fig:high_dim_finite_stop}).
-In contrast, reporting the train MI estimate, evaluated using the best-performing model on the test set (i.e., the model checkpoint that achieved the highest test MI before overfitting), provides a more accurate estimate of the true MI in controlled synthetic setups (e.g., cf.~Fig.~\ref{fig:high_dim_finite_vs_samples}).
+\paragraph*{Empirical observations.} Empirically, in all cases we reported in the paper and many others we tried but not reported, we observe that the test MI estimate is consistently biased downward (cf.~Fig.~\ref{fig:high_dim_finite_stop}).
+In contrast, the train MI estimate, evaluated using the best-performing model on the test set (i.e., the model checkpoint that achieved the highest test MI before overfitting), provides a more accurate estimate of the true MI in controlled synthetic setups (e.g., cf.~Fig.~\ref{fig:high_dim_finite_vs_samples}).